openedx/edx-platform/docs/en_us/course_authors/source/building_course/export_import_course.rst

 There are several reasons you may want to import a course:

-* To run a new version of an existing course
 * To replace an existing course
 * To load a course you developed outside of Studio